 Under the Han agriculture continued to improve partly due to an increasing number of irrigation schemes, partly due to the increasing use of buffaloes to pull plows and partly due to crop rotation which was introduced into China about 100 BC.

 The population of China continued to grow and a census in 2 AD showed it was 57 million.
 During the Han era, large amounts of silk were exported to the west.
 It passed through many hands to the Roman Empire.
 In return, merchants brought gems, glass, and vines to China.
 The ship's rudder was invented in China in the first century AD.

 About 100 AD a man named Cai Lun invented paper (previously people had written on silk or bamboo).
 Meanwhile, Buddhism first reached China in the 1st century AD but it took a long time to be accepted.
 During the Han era Feng Shui was developed.
 Elements of the craft existed before then but it was during this period that Feng Shui became a coherent philosophy.

 The Fall of the Han Dynasty

 After 168 AD the Han dynasty declined.
 Internal fighting weakened it.
 (When an emperor died there was usually a struggle to see who would replace him).
 The dynasty was also undermined by natural disasters and popular discontent.
-Two rebellions began in 84 AD, the Yellow Turbans rebellion and the Five Pecks of Grain rebellion.
+Two rebellions began in 84 AD, the Yellow Turbans Rebellion and the Five Pecks of Grain rebellion.
 Both of these were crushed but the generals sent to defeat them began to act independently of the emperor.
 They started to fight each other.
 In 189 AD one general captured the capital, Luoyang and killed 2,000 eunuchs.
-After that the emperor became a puppet ruler.
-Generals had the real power.
-However the last Han emperor was removed in 220 AD.
-Afterwards China split into 3 parts each ruled by a general.
+After that, the emperor became a puppet ruler.
+Generals had real power.
+However, the last Han emperor was removed in 220 AD.
+Afterward, China split into 3 parts each ruled by a general.